cbigger/AXCOM-base/README.md

 A `.env` file will be placed in the project root during installation, specifically when the `python clicontroller.py init` command is run to generate the operator and controller accounts.
 If you want to set your own passwords, you can edit the included `env.example` file, save it as `.env`, and then run the installation script(s).
 The clicontroller script will find the .env and use the passwords it finds.

-If you run into issues due to improper configuration, it is suggested to remove and re-install the application suite.
-Make sure to remove the
+If you run into issues due to improper configuration, it is suggested to remove and re-install the repo from scratch, until I build out some more functionality in clicontroller.py.